Screen#

 set fill color#

-The set fill color block sets the fill color used when shapes are drawn.
+The set fill color block sets the color used to fill shapes when they are drawn.
+The default fill color is black.

 set fill color to [red v] on screen